lfe/lfe/doc/src/lfe_comp.3.md

 Compile the forms as an LFE module returning a binary.
 This function takes the same options as ``lfe_comp:file/1/2``.
-When generating Errors and Warnings the "line number" is the index of the form in which the error occured.
+When generating Errors and Warnings the "line number" is the index of the form in which the error occurred.

 **format_error(Error) -> Chars**